-Fatigue is an extreme tired feeling that may not be relieved by getting extra sleep or rest.
+Fatigue is an extreme tired feeling that may not be relieved by extra amounts of sleep or rest.
 Fatigue may lead to trouble completing everyday tasks.
 Even self-care tasks, such as bathing and eating, may feel hard to start or complete.